Lightning-AI/pytorch-lightning/docs/source/lr_finder.rst

     # to set to your own hparams.my_value
     trainer = Trainer(auto_lr_find='my_value')

-Under the hood, when you call fit it runs the leqarning rate finder before actually calling fit.
+Under the hood, when you call fit it runs the learning rate finder before actually calling fit.

 .. code-block:: python